 - To work with parents, carers and other professionals in gathering and sharing information in order to build positive partnerships ensuring students feel included, valued and supported. - To implement systems for identifying, observing and supporting students in Early Years.
 To record and collate information for all students with SEND in the EYFS setting. - To oversee the system of planning, implementing, monitoring and reviewing of EHC assessments and plans. - To identify at the 'Two Year Progress Check' any areas where the child's progress is less than expected or there is an identified special educational need or disability.
 To discuss with the child's parents and/or carer how to support the child. - To ensure that parents are informed at all stages of assessment, planning, provision and review of their student's education and that their insights inform action taken by the setting. - To ensure that the annual review of the Equality of Opportunities Policy is shared with parents and staff. - To advise and support key people on the planning of additional support.
-To identify training needs for all members of staff, promoting inclusive practice. - To liaise with providers and professionals involved with students with special educational needs/disabilities and their families, including transfer arrangements to other settings and schools. - To regularly attend termly local SEND Network Group meetings.
+To identify training needs for all members of staff, promoting inclusive practice. - To liaise with providers and professionals involved with students with special educational needs/disabilities and their families, including transfer arrangements to other settings and schools. - To liaise with the Head of Learning Support about children identified as having SEND who are progressing into Reception/Year 1 at Thornton College - To regularly attend termly local SEND Network Group meetings.
 To disseminate and share information and advice to all staff. - To seek information, advice and training from the Early Years and Childcare improvement Team.
 To regularly attend termly EYFS Network Group meetings and early Years SENCO Liaison Groups offered by the Local Authority.
 To disseminate and share information and advice to all staff.

-Role of the Head of Year 12 and Head of Year 13
+Role of the Head of Sixth Form